 Children and Sleep

 Sleep is as important to our health and well-being as food and water, but most of us don't get enough of it.
-Sleep deprivation is currently one of the most pervasive health concerns in the United States.
 For children, sleep plays a critical role in their healthy growth and development.
-Beyond simply affecting children's moods, behaviors, and academic performances, insufficient sleep has also been associated with lower social skills, learning disabilities, and Attention Deficit Hyperactivity Disorder (ADHD).
+Beyond simply affecting children's moods, behaviors, and academic performances, insufficient sleep has also been associated with lower social skills and learning disabilities.

 How Much Sleep Is Enough?

 When experts study the sleep needs of children, they consider the amount of sleep children need in a 24-hour period, including naps.
-Since every child is different, sleep charts are not exact; however, there are some agreed-upon ranges for children of different ages*:
+Since every child is different, sleep charts are not exact; however, below are guidelines for different ages*:

-- Four to 6 years old: 9 to 14 hours of sleep each day
+- Preschoolers (3 to 5 years old): 11 to 13 hours of sleep each day

-- Ten to 12 years old: 8 to 11 hours of sleep each day
+- Adults: 7-9 hours of sleep each day

 Do these numbers surprise you?
 If so, you are not alone.
 Most parents are unaware of just how much sleep their children require in a 24-hour period.